Mature Masculine

 Recognizing the Homebody

 In Relationships: Clinging to relationships that have run their course.
-Avoiding the vulnerability of deepening connections or opening up to new people.
+Avoiding the vulnerability of deepening connections or opening to new people.

 In Self-Talk: "It's too risky."
 "I'm fine where I am."
 "Better safe than sorry."
 "What if something goes wrong?"